-Guys can also make it on the guest list as long as there’s at least an even ratio of women in the party.
-For example, if you have two guys and two girls, then you’ll get in for free.
-Or if you have three girls and two guys that would land you free entry as well.
+For example, if you have two guys and two girls in your group, then you’ll get in for free.
+Or if you have three girls and two guys, that would land you complimentary entry as well.

 What You’ll Get With A Tao VIP Table